gchumillas/http/README.md

 # HTTP

-A library to process HTTP requests and to print document.
-This library is part of the "Mimbre Framework" and allow us to implement a **C**ontroller and a **V**iew from the [MVC design pattern](http://mvc.com).
+A library to process HTTP requests and print document.
+This library is part of the "Mimbre Framework" and allow us to implement a **C**ontroller and a **V**iew from the [MVC design pattern](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller).
 Specifically, this library contains two classes:

-  * `HttpController`: The base class for any controller
+  * `HttpController`: The base class of any controller
-  * `HttpView`: The base class for any view
+  * `HttpView`: The base class of any view

 ## Install